 Option Overview of Option Key Constraints 1 - Do nothing Leave the current processes as they are and do nothing to change the information provided to residents, and the way in which they are expected to report that they have moved house Doesn't provide any improvement and misses opportunity to create efficiency.
 2 - Create a whole new system that provides an end-to- end solution This would be the creation of one system that would span all public sector organisations and deal with all 'moving house' notifications.
 There would be one web page providing all relevant advice and guidance.
 Information would be captured once, verified, used for all services, and the system would issue notifications.
 It would automate all processes meaning new Council Tax bills, parking permits, blue badge applications etc would be issued immediately via digital means.
 The new one system would have the capability within it to deal with the array of service requests There isn't one such system and it appears cost prohibitive to create one.
 We'd need buy-in from all public sector organisations.
 The time factor would also prove a challenge.
-3 - This solution is as above in Option 2 but without the need to create a new system that does everything (including the platform) This solution is as above in Option 2 but without the need to create a new system that does everything (including the platform) We don't think integration for all systems would prove value for money.
-Preferred Option: 4 - Create a 'platform' to capture information; the platform would then integrate with systems that provide APIs / methods of integration This solution is as above in Option 3 but only integrates with systems where possible/relatively straight forward/proven/cost effective.
+3 - This solution is as This solution is as above in Option 2 but above in Option 2 but without the need to create a new system that I without the need to create a new system does everything (including the platform) prove value for money.

+2Although we anecdotally still believe that this hypothesis to be true, recognising that Local Authorities are often not commercially wired in marketing ourselves and opportunities that does everything (including the platform) Preferred Option: 4 - Create a 'platform' to capture information; the platform would then integrate with systems that provide APIs / methods of integration This solution is as above in Option 3 but only integrates with systems where possible/relatively straight forward/proven/cost effective.
 A form would be created to notify the back-office of the change where systems integration is not to be progressed Not integrating for all services means there will still be some manual processing for some services.

-Option Overview of Option Key Constraints 5 - Create a 'platform' to capture information once, then create a form that informs the back-office of the This Option is as Option 4 without any integration Doesn't provide an ideal solution but does deliver some improvement.
-Low level of spend but low level of benefit. change 6 - Provide a different Information and Guidance web-page and improve all the different separate forms that capture customers information This option does not create any integration or replace the numerous existing forms with one information capture Doesn't provide an ideal solution but does deliver some improvement.
+5 - Create a 'platform' to capture information once, then create a form that informs the back-office of the change This Option is as Option 4 without any integration Doesn't provide an ideal solution but does deliver some improvement.
+Low level of spend but low level of benefit.
+6 - Provide a different Information and Guidance web-page and improve all the different separate forms that capture customers information This option does not create any integration or replace the numerous existing forms with one information capture Doesn't provide an ideal solution but does deliver some improvement.
 Low level of spend but low level of benefit.